Jutho/TensorOperations.jl/docs/src/indexnotation.md

 possible by just specifying it.

-Furthermore, there is a `@tensoropt` macro which will optimize the contraction order to minimize the total number of multiplications (cost model might change or become choosable in the future).
+Furthermore, there is a `@tensoropt` macro which will optimize the contraction order to minimize the total number of multiplications (cost model might change or become configurable in the future).
 The optimal contraction order will be determined at compile time and will be hard coded in the macro expansion.
 The cost/size of the different indices can be specified in various ways, and can be integers or some arbitrary polynomial of an abstract